verko8i/uwazi/docs/Add-documents-and-entities-to-your-collection.md

+# Add documents and entities to your collection
-# Upload and publish documents
+## Upload and publish documents

-## Upload your documents
+### Upload your documents

 At this time, Uwazi supports PDF format only as source of text, enabling all tools for working with text such as full-text search, tables of contents, text references and others.